bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/strassman.md

 He stresses that there are a lot of negative side effects to its use, to have people enter into [Youtopia](../lore/youtopia).

+He seemingly shoots himself at the end of the audio for [ABWMNO](../music/song-abwmno).

 ## Read More

 - [Nex Gen Corporation](../lore/nex-gen-corporation)